These discounted stocking stuffers are worth buying now

 - The Fitbit Sense 2 is available at a 33% discount.

-- 23andMe Health and Ancestry Tests are for anyone curious about their lineage.
+- 23andMe Health and Ancestry Tests are unique stocking stuffers for anyone curious about their lineage.
 These tests are available for 50% off.

 - At 44% off, the JBL Clip 4 is an excellent deal if you’re shopping for music lovers.

 - The Anova Sous Vide Precision Cooker lets your loved ones cook delicious meals using their smartphone.
-It’s available at a 50% discount right now.
+It’s available at a 50% discount during the sales event.

 - After a workout, enjoy a deep tissue massage with the Theragun Prime Electric Handheld Massage Gun and Smart App at 34% off.